-Definition of Team Building and Value
+Team Building Value Defined

-Not everything a group does together outside of work is team building.
+Team building value defined: Not everything a group does together outside of work is team building.
 I often hear people refer to activities like going bowling, playing games at Dave and Buster’s, driving race cars, or drinking together as team building.
 Although these and other offsite activities can have positive benefits, including getting to know people better outside the office, they lack a crucial element that makes team building different.

-In a team building program or event people are on teams for starters.
+Team building value defined: In a team building program or event people are on teams for starters.
 If your activity has no teams you probably aren’t doing a team building.
 More importantly, a team building event must challenge people to make decisions together that impact their performance.

 Without interaction between teammates towards a common goal, it is not team building.
 The true value in team building comes because people willingly choose to engage in problem solving and leadership, and the format is created to learn from these interactions.